-Just like practising yoga and other forms of exercise, having regular massages helps to relieve the tensions of daily life, keeps your muscles and bones in shape, and releases mental and emotional stress.
+Just like practising yoga and other forms of exercise, having regular massage helps to relieve the tensions of daily life, keeps your muscles and bones in shape, and releases mental and emotional stress.

 The initial problem was resolved after 3 sessions and since then, she has continued to come for sessions for relaxation and renewal.
 She finds that it helps her to let go of tensions that build up due to working at a desk, and, along with her swims, keeps her body in shape and relieved of tensions during the rest of the month.

 When she first came to see me, Jean had been experiencing chronic neck pain for 3 years.
 She tried many different approaches to resolve it and nothing worked.
 She was getting to the end of her tether when she came to me for a taster session.